-French toast has always been an indulgent breakfast item that I crave when I see it on restaurant menus but never can as it’s not FODMAP safe.
-Don’t feel badly for me (or you), as this recipe will allow you to make a deliciously safe version that will quickly be added to your FODMAP breakfast recipes list.
+French toast has always been an indulgent breakfast item that I crave when I see it on restaurant menus but never can order it as it’s not FODMAP safe.
+Don’t feel bad for me (or you), as this recipe version will allow you to make a deliciously safe french toast that will quickly be added to to the top of your FODMAP breakfast recipes list.
 I used bakery style sourdough bread as it’s safe for most people on the FODMAP diet.
-If this isn’t an option for you, gluten free bread will work just as well!
+If this isn’t an option for you, gluten-free bread like Udi’s brand will work just as well!

 Serve immediately.
 These have the perfect amount of sweetness that maple syrup may even be optional for you!